plexus/a.el/README.md

 of GNU Emacs, if necessary, to the extent possible without breaking compatibility with Emacs 25-28.

-If your code works with `a.el` then we'll try to make sure it contains to work!
+If your code works with `a.el` then we'll try to make sure it continues to work!

 ## Should you use it for new code?